exercism/blog/posts/hello-world-machine.md

 Let's see where this goes...!

-### The -join
+### The Join

-The machine already knows some of the words, but it can't seen to string ah, eg, well, string together.
+The machine already knows some of the words, but it can't seen to string ah, eg, well, string them together.

 ```python
 def hello() -> str: